hjkoskel/splurts/README.md

 * *step*, stepsize

 integer values use step=1 as default.
 Boolean values do not need any directives There is optional directive **clamped**.
-If clamped is present no -Inf, Inf, and NaN codes are not reserved
+If clamped is present no -Inf, Inf, and NaN codes are not reserved.

+But if clamped is not defined, value can become +Inf and -Inf.
+Some systems (influxdb, JSON etc..) can not handle +Inf and -Inf values.
+For that reason it is possible to define optional float64 parameters
+**infpos** for replacing +Inf  and **infneg** for replacing -Inf

 Also multiple step sizes are supported.
 It is not recommended to use multiple step sizes on actual range where useful data is.
 Might cause problems, disortions etc... on data analysis.
 Typical use case would be like temperature measurement system have range -40 to 40.